YasmineBB/The-True-Crime-Quiz/README.md

   - Once the game has been completed, the user is automatically taken to the end page where their score is displayed.
 The score itself is displayed in the 'Fjalla One' font which is bolder and makes it stand out.

 - I want to have the option to share this quiz with friends.
   - The end page provides a link to several social media sites that, once clicked, will take the user to their dashboard where they can share their experience.
-Ideally I would have liked to create the option to share automatically and this is something I plan
+Ideally I would have liked to create the option to share automatically and this is something I plan on implementing in the future.

 **As a returning user:**